zoeRam1/games/README.md

 # Games
-A series of simple games/projects I made using vanillaJS !!!
+A series of simple games I made using vanillaJS

 ## Games List
   * 2048